galatea-associates/fuse-starter-java/README.md

 - See src/main/resources/log4j2.yml for the main configuration
 - See src/main/resources/log4j2.console.yml for configuration for logging to the console for local testing
 - See pom.xml for required dependencies

+## Dev best practices
+- Use constructor based DI outside of your unit tests.
+With lombok and spring 4.3, this should be very little work.
+You no longer need to add an Autowired annotation for single-constructor classes.
+Spring will just figure it out.
+See `SettlementRestController` as an example.
+- Use Spring to automatically bind arguments for @Bean methods in your configuration classes.
+See `MvcConfig.webRequestLoggingFilter` as an example.